learn-co-curriculum/cssi-prework-javascript-variables/README.md

 Much like in math, variables are words or characters that hold values.
 In algebra, however, variables are only placeholders for numbers.
 In programming languages like Javascript, a variable can point to almost any type of value including numbers, strings, arrays and objects - which you'll learn more about in later lessons.

-You can code-along in the console as you explore this lesson in varaiables.
+You can code-along in the console as you explore this lesson in variables.
 You will learn about

 * Variable Assignment
 * Variable Calls